lammps/lammps/doc/src/compute_stress_atom.rst

 Note that the stress for each atom is due to its interaction with all other atoms in the simulation, not just with other atoms in the group.

-Details of how LAMMPS computes the virial for individual atoms for either pairwise or many-body potentials, and including the effects of periodic boundary conditions is discussed in :ref:`(Thompson) <Thompson2>`.
+Details of how compute *stress/atom* obtains the virial for individual atoms for either pairwise or many-body potentials, and including the effects of periodic boundary conditions is discussed in :ref:`(Thompson) <Thompson2>`.
 The basic idea for many-body potentials is to treat each component of the force computation between a small cluster of atoms in the same manner as in the formula above for bond, angle, dihedral, etc interactions.
-Namely the quantity R dot F is summed over the atoms in the interaction, with the R vectors unwrapped by periodic boundaries so that the cluster of atoms is close together.
+Namely the quantity :math:`\mathbf{r} \cdot \mathbf{F}` is summed over the atoms in the interaction, with the :math:`r` vectors unwrapped by periodic boundaries so that the cluster of atoms is close together.
 The total contribution for the cluster interaction is divided evenly among those atoms.
+Details of how compute *centroid/stress/atom* obtains the virial for individual atoms for many-body potentials is given in :ref:`(Surblys) <Surblys1>`, where the idea is that the virial of the atom :math:`I` is the result of only the force :math:`\mathbf{F}_I` on the atom due to the many-body interaction and its positional vector :math:`\mathbf{r}_{I0}`, relative to the geometric center of the interacting atoms.
+The periodic boundary treatment is identical to that of compute *stress/atom*, and both of them reduce to identical expressions for pairwise interactions.

 The :doc:`dihedral\_style charmm <dihedral_charmm>` style calculates
 pairwise interactions between 1-4 atoms.
 The virial contribution of